syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 ### Reason

-Controlled folder access settings has been enabled in your machine.
+You have enabled controlled folder access settings on your computer.

 ### Suggested solution.

-Choose some other location to install or disable the controlled folder access in your machine and then try installing.
+Select a different location to install or deactivate your machine's controlled folder access settings, and then try installing.